 Doing an apprenticeship at East Devon District Council has showed me so many things that I never would see if I chose to stay at college.
 Everyone here is kind and are always happy to help where they can.
-The Council environment is brilliant and makes you feel welcome."
-Jacob, Legal Apprentice
+The Council environment is brilliant and makes you feel welcome.

 How much will you earn as an apprentice?

-As an apprentice with East Devon District Council you will also receive 20 days paid holiday as well as eight bank holidays, 2 extra statutory days and one locally agreed day.
+As an apprentice with East Devon District Council, you will also receive 25 days paid holiday as well as public holidays, 2 extra statutory days and one locally agreed day.
 We also offer you a number of other benefits which are difficult to match in the private sector.
-Please look at our benefits in more detail.

 Apprenticeships we have offered

-We have provided a range of apprenticeships in the last few years in the following service areas; Electoral Registration, Legal, Human Resources, Communications, Finance, Revenues and Benefits, Housing, Arborist, Horticulture and Planning.
+We have provided a range of apprenticeships in the last few years in the following service areas:

 Levels of apprenticeship available